projectcontour/contour/site/content/docs/main/config/gateway-api.md

 In Contour's Gateway API implementation, a Gateway corresponds 1:1 with a single deployment of Contour + Envoy.
 In other words, each Gateway has its own control plane (Contour) and data plane (Envoy).

+The remainder of this document delves into more detail regarding configuration options when using Contour with Gateway API.
-See the [Gateway API guide][12] for a step-by-step tutorial on getting Contour installed with Gateway API and using it to route traffic to a service.
+If you are looking for a way to get started with Gateway API and Contour, see the [Gateway API guide][12], a step-by-step tutorial on getting Contour installed with Gateway API and using it to route traffic to a service.

 ## Enabling Gateway API in Contour